What is a financial plan?

 3. Helps identify opportunities

-4. Plans for unexpected events and risks
+4. Plan for unexpected events and risks

 5. Increases confidence and peace of mind

-According to a Financial Planning Standards Council study, which included about 15,000 Canadians, the study revealed that Canadians who engage in comprehensive financial planning report significantly higher levels of financial and emotional well-being than those who do no planning or limited planning.*
+According to a Financial Planning Standards Council study, which included about 15,000 Canadians, the study revealed that Canadians who engage in comprehensive financial planning report significantly higher levels of financial and emotional well-being than those who do no planning or limited planning.2

 Legal Disclaimer: This article is provided for information purposes only.
 It is not to be relied upon as financial, tax or investment advice or guarantees about the future, nor should it be considered a recommendation to buy or sell.
 Information contained in this article, including information relating to interest rates, market conditions, tax rules, and other investment factors are subject to change without notice and The Bank of Nova Scotia is not responsible to update this information.
 All third party sources are believed to be accurate and reliable as of the date of publication and The Bank of Nova Scotia does not guarantee its accuracy or reliability.
 Readers should consult their own professional advisor for specific financial, investment and/or tax advice tailored to their needs to ensure that individual circumstances are considered properly and action is taken based on the latest available information.